 Matting and Framing Specifications for Objects on Paper

-Choosing appropriate materials and methods for matting and framing paper artifacts has a lasting and significant effect on the condition of the artifact.
-Properly made mats can protect and aesthetically enhance an artifact for many years.
-Poor quality materials or designs that do not adequately support and protect the artifact can create disfiguring stains and distortions or negatively affect the media.
-These recommendations are intended to provide specific guidance in selecting materials and methods, so the considerable expense and effort of matting and framing single artifacts on paper is the best investment possible.
-Some objects, however, require special designs, such as diptychs or triptychs, double-sided materials, or artifacts on parchment.
-In this case it is always recommended to contact an Art Technician prior to housing any object.
+Choosing appropriate materials and methods for matting and framing has significant and lasting effect on the condition of paper artifacts.
+Properly constructed mats structurally support and aesthetically enhance an artifact for the long-term, while poor quality materials or constructions can create disfiguring stains and distortions and even negatively affect the media.
+These recommendations are intended to provide specific guidance in selecting materials and methods, to best inform the investment and effort of matting and framing.
+Some artifacts, such as diptychs or triptychs, double-sided materials or parchment require unique consideration and design.
+In this case, it is always recommended to directly contact a Conservation Technician for recommendations.

-Mat boards should be chemically stable, made from 100% cotton rag or purified wood pulp, free of lignin, ground wood, and metallic particles.
-Mat boards used with photographs should pass the Photographic Activity Test (PAT), a predictive test of reactions between the mat board and the photograph (including inkjet prints).
-In most cases, selecting alkaline mat boards that are buffered with 3.5% calcium carbonate to protect against acid migration and oxidation over time, is a great option.
-Some photographic processes, such as cyanotypes, are sensitive to alkaline environments and should be matted with neutral pH mat board.
+Mat boards should be chemically stable, made from 100% cotton rag or purified wood pulp, and free of lignin, ground wood, and metallic particles.
+Mat boards used with photographs should pass the Photographic Activity Test (PAT), a predictive test of reactions between the materials and the photographs (including inkjet prints).
+In most cases, selecting alkaline mat boards that are buffered with 3.5% calcium carbonate to protect against acid migration and oxidation over time, is a beneficial option.
+However, some photographic processes, such as cyanotypes, are sensitive to alkaline environments and should be matted with neutral pH mat board.

-Most paper artifacts that are generally in plane should be matted with 8-ply or 4-ply boards, which offer sufficient support behind the artifact and provide enough space between the artifact and the glazing.
-Some artifacts with planar distortions, thickly applied media, or that are very large require more depth between the surface of the artifact and the glazing.
-This can be achieved with acrylic spacers wrapped with alkaline paper, or ragboard.
+Most paper artifacts that are generally in plane should be matted with 8-ply or 4-ply boards, which offer rigid support and provide space between the artifact and the glazing within a framed package.
+Some artifacts with planar distortions, thickly applied media, or that are very large require additional depth between the surface of the artifact and the glazing.
+This can be achieved with acrylic spacers wrapped with alkaline paper, or additional layers of ragboard.

 HINGES OR CORNERS

-The artifact should be attached to the back mat board with mulberry paper hinges and wheat starch paste at the top corners or non-adhesive paper or polyester film corners.
-Mulberry paper is long-fibered and strong, yet thin, with no additives that cause discoloration in the artifact.
+An artifact should be attached to a back mat board with mulberry paper hinges or non-adhesive paper adhered with wheat starch paste, or polyester film corners.
+Mulberry paper is long-fibered and strong, yet thin, with no additives that may cause discoloration to the artifact.
 Wheat starch paste is a reversible, non-staining adhesive.
 The hinge should be attached to the artifact verso, dried under light weight to prevent distortion, and then attached to the back mat.
 As a general rule, hinges should be attached to the artifact five inches apart.
-The hinged artifact should be capable of free movement at the hinges and should not be adhered directly to the mat board at all.
+The hinged artifact should always be capable of free movement at the hinges and should not be adhered directly to the mat board.

-Some artifacts do not have margins that can be covered by a window mat, or for aesthetic reasons a decision is made to show the edges of the paper in the mat.
-This is called a float mat, and requires a different kind of hinging that is not seen beyond the edges of the artifact.
-V-hinges are used in such instances: a V-shaped piece of mulberry paper adhered to the verso of the artifact and the back mat.
-The look of a float mat is sometimes preferred with modern art and can often be used safely, however large or heavy artifacts may require the support of a window mat to be supported securely.
+Some paper artwork and artifacts have imagery that extends to the edges of the page, and lacking margins cannot be covered by a window mat without obscuring significant detail.
+The decision is then often made to display the edges within the window mat.
+A float-mat is required and V-hinges are used: a V-shaped piece of mulberry paper is adhered to the verso of the artifact and the back mat.
+The aesthetic design of a float-mat is sometimes preferred with modern art and often can be used safely, however large or heavy artifacts may in fact require a window mat to be supported securely.

 A rigid alkaline corrugated paperboard or ragboard should be placed behind the window mat for additional support.
 Do not use acidic corrugated paperboard, wood, or fiberboard.

-The frame should be deep enough to accommodate the glazing, matted artifact, and backing board without extreme pressure.
-Period frames that are too shallow can often be amended by a skilled frame maker or frame conservator to have adequate depth.
+A frame should be deep enough to accommodate the glazing, matted artifact, and backing board without extreme pressure.
+Period frames that are too shallow can often be modified by a skilled frame maker or frame conservator to provide adequate depth.